UTINK/HiSwinUT/README.md

 # HiSwinUT

-The code would be coming soon.
+The code will be coming soon.

-hurry, no hot tofu 😁